FollyMaddy/RetroRun/README.md

 Created so you don't have to do this command, manually, in the terminal.

+if used, install.sh will also add an emulationstation desktop file that will run in low resolution

 # uninstall.sh

-Removes the RetroRun directory in RetroPie,  the application (.desktop file) and associated filetypes with RetroRun.
+Removes the RetroRun directory in RetroPie,  the application('s) (.desktop file('s)) and associated filetypes with RetroRun.

+# rpieLowRes.sh

+Run Emulationstation in low resolution.

 # use-vesa.conf